xrrhythmsuk/xruk-player/assets/tunes/tune-lab.md

 ## Band Camp 2025

 ### [Angel](/#/listen/Tune%20Lab/Angel)
 Sign: *Finger down, draw a halo around your head*
+Difficulty: Easy

 An old Barking Bateria/Rhythms of Resistance tune that has survived on the London samba-fusion scene, where it’s still called Voodoo.
 We changed the name for cultural sensitivity and because it matches the sign.
-(A [different version](https://player.rhythms-of-resistance.org/#/listen/Voodoo/) has also ended up on the RoR Player, though apparently it doesn’t get played.)
+A [different version](https://player.rhythms-of-resistance.org/#/listen/Voodoo/) with a more involved low surdo line has also ended up on the RoR Player, though apparently it doesn’t get played.

 Relatively straightforward (our agogô part is the same as for Afoxé) and in fact used to be the first tune new bands would learn until it got replaced with Funk.
 A classic use is to start very, very slowly and gradually speed up.
-Works well as an interlude tune, or different intruments can use their parts as a looping break.
+Works well as an interlude tune, or different instruments can use their parts as a looping break.

 * [**Break 1**](/#/listen/Tune%20Lab/Angel,%20Break%201) is a short unison phrase based on the agogô line (it can help to whistle it in with its rhythm, like a tam line break)
 * [**Break 2**](/#/listen/Tune%20Lab/Angel,%20Break%202) is a short surdo break